 Explore our campus virtually: view the interactive map.
 For more information about Bryn Mawr Colleges dorms, including the dorm tour schedule, floorplans, and other important information, visit Residential Life.

 Constructed in 1935 by G. Edwin Brumbaugh, the original owner was Harry A. Batten.
 Alterations and window replacements were made in 1990 with Michael Pardee Erdman.
+First Floor Interior Renovations in 2018 design by Buell Kratzer Powell.
 Address: 330 N. Roberts Rd.

 Constructed in 1905 (architect unknown), this dorm is named for the Welsh county where the original Bryn Mawr is located.
 Address: 320 N. Roberts Rd.

 Constructed in 1889-91 by Cope & Stewardson, this was the third dorm built for the College.
 In 1902, it suffered a major fire, and was rebuilt by the same firm and builder.
 Address: 800 New Gulph Rd.

 Constructed first in 1969 then New Dorm addition in 2015 by Atkin Olshin Schade Architects, the Enid Cook Center honors the former Perry House, and houses the members of Sisterhood, BACaSO, Mujeres and Zimi, as well as students who share a cultural background or personally identify with the ideals of the members of these groups.
 Address: 815 Yarrow St.